 Active travel and public transport are a key part of any healthy transport system.
 More people walking and cycling for short journeys can help reduce road congestion and air pollution, save commuters money and improve people’s physical and mental health.
 With 20 million adults in the UK physically inactive, contributing to one in six deaths in the UK, active travel can help people incorporate physical activity into their daily routine.
 In London, investment in active transport infrastructure has seen the number of cycling trips rise to 670,000 per day in 2017, an increase of 130% since 2000.
 In Wales, the government has promoted active travel by passing the Active Travel (Wales) Act 2013 that requires all local authorities to support and enhance active travel planning and investment in Wales.

 If a transport system is not accessible and efficient for everyone, it widens socio-economic inequalities by limiting some people’s ability to access good jobs and travel to health appointments, for example, as well as dictating how often they can see friends and family.
 Affordability is a huge driver of what type of transport a person uses.
-Those on the lowest incomes take nearly three times as many bus trips as those in the highest income group and often face issues regarding frequency, reliability and convenience of bus services.
+Those on the lowest incomes take two times as many bus trips as those in the highest income group and often face issues regarding frequency, reliability and convenience of bus services.
 While train fares are the subject of much attention in the national press, there is less attention on the cost of bus travel.
 Between 2005 and 2017, local bus fares in England rose by 66% on average.

 While transport will always produce some level of pollution (whether that is greenhouse gases or air, noise or light pollution), a healthy transport system seeks to minimise these emissions.
 Currently transport is the largest source of greenhouse gas emissions in the UK, producing more than a quarter of all greenhouse gases emitted in 2016.
 Air pollution has direct harmful effects on people’s cardiovascular and respiratory health, with outdoor air pollution estimated to contribute to 40,000 deaths a year in the UK.